 - Data Acquisition, Processing Crime and Incident Scenes

 - Report Writing for High-Tech Investigations

 - Expert Testimony and Ethics

-- Conduct practical investigations into Computer Forensics including industry and legally procedures of data acquisitions with Virtual Machines, RAM dump and mobile devices.
+- Conduct practical investigations into computer forensics, including industry and legal procedures with respect to data acquisitions with Virtual Machines, RAM dump and mobile devices.

 MIT is committed to ensure the course is current, practical and relevant so that graduates are “work ready” and equipped for life-long learning.
 In order to accomplish this, the MIT Graduate Attributes identify the required knowledge, skills and attributes that prepare students for the industry.

 The level to which Graduate Attributes covered in this unit are as follows:

 |Ability to communicate||Independent and Lifelong Learning||Ethics||Analytical and Problem Solving||Cultural and Global Awareness||Teamwork Cooperation, Participation and Leadership||Specialist knowledge of a field of study|